NHL trailblazer Larry Kwong dies at 94

 The first player to break the NHL's colour barrier has died at age 94 in Calgary.

-A year after Jackie Robinson broke the baseball colour barrier, Kwong spent less than a minute on NHL ice.
+A year after Jackie Robinson broke baseball's colour barrier, Kwong spent less than a minute on NHL ice.
 He was invited to play the last shift of the third period for the New York Rangers in a game against the Montreal Canadiens.

-At the time, Kwong was the leading scorer for his minor league team, New York Rovers.
-He was a favourite of both the media and fans, and was nicknamed "China Clipper" and "King Kwong."
+At the time, Kwong was the leading scorer for his minor league team, the New York Rovers.
+He was a favourite of both the media and fans and was nicknamed both "China Clipper" and "King Kwong."

 He later said he often wondered how much racism and discrimination played into why he wasn't given a fair shot at playing professional hockey.